todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 - `normalisation_probe` — minimal example of patch cable detection.
 LEDs are lit when corresponding sockets have a jack plugged in.
 - `passthrough` — simple demonstration of using the jacks, knobs, switch and LEDs.
 - `sample_and_hold` — dual sample and hold, demonstrating jacks, normalisation probe and pseudo-random numbers
+- `second_core` — demonstration of using the second RP2040 core for more CPU-intensive processing than is possible at the 48kHz sample rate
 - `sine_wave` — 440Hz sine wave generator, demonstrating scanning and linear interpolation of a lookup table using integer arithmetic
 - `talkie_pcm` — not a good pedagogical example, but a hack of the [TalkiePCM](https://github.com/pschatzmann/TalkiePCM/) speech library to make it interface with ComputerCard.